benabus/symbaroum/markdown/core_player_guide.md

 #### CHANGELING TRAITS

-All changelings have the Long-livedtrait and most also have the Shapeshiftertrait (costs as an ability).
+All changelings have the Long-lived trait and most also have the Shapeshifter trait (costs as an ability).

 #### CHANGELING NAMES